marcelroed/spring2024-assignment1-basics/writeup.typ

 )
 We notice that the model without the layer normalization gets destabilized and has a loss value of NaN after roughly 8k steps.
 This does not happen to the reference model (which I ran an extended run for to compare).
+The layer normalization is crucial for training stability, and ensures that the activations signals don't explode or vanish.
+Removing the RMSNorm seems to be fine at first, but the model quickly diverges.

 === `(pre_norm_ablation)`
 #figure(